Poker Basics, Poker Strategy, Tournaments

 For a long time now, MTTs have been the preferred poker format for many players, as the affordable buy-ins and potential for huge prizes have only become more appealing over the years.

-However, it is worth noting that the quality of play in most poker tournaments around the world has increased exponentially since the Poker Boom, making tournament poker strategy more important than ever.
+However, it is worth noting that the quality of play in most poker tournaments worldwide has increased exponentially since the Poker Boom, making tournament poker strategy more important than ever.

 MTT Poker Tip #1 – Play Early Stages Like a Cash Game